AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_2/Unit4.md

   System.out.println(i);
 }
 ```
-The scope of the loop control variable, i, is within the for loop only; any attempt to access it outside of the for loop results in an error.
+The scope of the intialization variable, i, is within the `for` loop; any attempt to access it outside of the `for` loop results in an error.

 **Expected Error**: When you remove the last space in str, the value Blue will fail to print.
-This is an example of an off-by-one error.
-Without the space at the end, the last call to indexOf cannot find the last word in str.
-“Off-by-one” errors occur when the iteration loops one time too many or one time too few.
+This is an example of an `off-by-one error`.
+Without the space at the end, the last call to indexOf cannot find the last word in str.  `Off-by-one errors` occur when the iteration loops one time too many or one time too few.

 ## Developing Algorithms Using Strings

 **Goals**